mvaled/action-queue.js/README.md

-# A coordinated non-concurrent queue of actions
+# A coordinated queue of actions

 The class `ActionQueue` allows to create a FIFO, LIFO and replacement of actions.
 An action is a function that returns a